 Ultimate Guide to Virtual Machines for Beginners

 What are Virtual Machines (VMs)?
-How do they work?
+How do they work? what are virtual machines used for?
 How can VMs benefit my business?

 When discussing cloud computing and related concepts like desktop virtualization, Virtual Machines (VMs) are one of the major buzzwords frequently thrown around.
 Yet, what actually is a VM?